DirektoratetForByggkvalitet/tilsynsapp/source_material/app-api-php/README.md

 You may construct new checklists by adding new Excel files to Library/sjekklister.
 When properly formatted, they will add new checklists to the app.

-The application uses the [Slim Framework](https://www.slimframework.com) to do the RESTful stuff, and uses the [PHPExcel class](https://github.com/PHPOffice/PHPExcel) to read from Excel files.
+The application uses an older version of the [Slim Framework](https://www.slimframework.com) to do the RESTful stuff, and uses the [PHPExcel class](https://github.com/PHPOffice/PHPExcel) to read from Excel files.

+The source code is distributed "as-is".
 You may freely use this code (or parts of it), as long as you provide it free of charge, and in accordance with the separate licenses for the libraries used.